 Carrie: I’d love you to just tell us a little bit about yourself.

 Peyton: Sure.
 I am Peyton Garland.
 My husband’s name is Josh.
 He and I live north of Atlanta in Alpharetta, Georgia.
-We had two of the most obnoxious but sweet puppies in the world, Alfie and Daisy.
+We have two of the most obnoxious but sweet puppies in the world, Alfie and Daisy.
 So we are dog parents and proud of it.
 My husband is a pilot and I’m an author.
 So we’re both finding the careers that we love and thriving in them.

 Carrie: That’s awesome.
 Why did you want to be on the podcast and tell a little bit about your story today?